 Thanks to the many breakthroughs in fertility treatment in recent years, today’s couples trying to conceive have a wide variety of infertility treatment options to discuss with their fertility doctor.

 Non-surgical fertility treatments (fertility medications) are usually first-line treatment for many couples who have been unable to conceive.
-They are most often used to treat ovulatory disorders, and consist of powerful fertility drugs such as clomiphene citrate (Clomid®) and gonadotropins to induce ovulation.
+They are most often used to treat ovulatory disorders, and consist of powerful fertility drugs and gonadotropins to induce ovulation.
 At SCRC, we use the latest drugs available.
 We support research and development efforts of major pharmaceutical companies by conducting clinical trials of novel fertility treatments, as well as newer formulations or delivery systems of existing drugs.
 Our patients who participate in these clinical trials are often able to receive these medications at little to no cost.

 Surgical infertility treatments are helpful in correcting pelvic abnormalities such as uterine fibroids and pelvic adhesions.
 Surgical correction is also used as an endometriosis treatment.
 The fertility specialists at SCRC use only the most advanced, minimally invasive surgical techniques whenever possible.